fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 - right breadth of scope and level of detail

 It thus requires a mix of

-1) top down standard
+1. top down standard
-2) bottom up Analysics & Learning exercises
+2. bottom up Analysics & Learning exercises
-3) Networked development
+3. Networked development

 ## Critical succes factors
 - Approach: non isolated approach: part of the concept
-- manner to deal with inconsistency
+- A structured manner to deal with inconsistency
-- Tooling: use available data First (must be able to take on board reported input such as visual inspections)
+- Tooling: use available data first
+  - reported input such as visual inspections
-- Must track execution !!
+- Must track execution
-- Dont throw _preventive maintenance_ or _workorder optimization_ overboard
-- JOINT PERFORMANCE DASHBOARD ! if you want a coordinated effort for a balance optimsiation of production, asset performance, product quality and cost, you better have a shared measure for these
-- Make data relateable (tiem stamped performance data)
 - Take on board wide breadt of newly available information without throwing the basis overboard
+  - _preventive maintenance_
+  - workorder optimization
+- Joint performance metrics:
+  if you want a coordinated effort for a balance optimization of production, asset performance, product quality and cost, you better have a shared measure for these
+- Make data relateable
+  - Time stamped performance data
+  - Trackable materials & product
+  - Shared static data
-- Should not only integrate but also allow itseld to be intergrated
+- Should not only integrate but also allow itself to be intergrated This is where most ready made solutions fall short